Consensys/tcr-audit/report-contents/Appendix 1 - Audit Participants.md

-Security audit was performed by ConsenSys team members <members>.
+Security audit was performed by <members>.